|Through Isler Sailing International,

 world lost a great champion and a fine individual on San Francisco

-bay this week.
+bay this past summer.
 Condolences to his family and loved ones.

 Life is precious - cherish every day.